check-spelling-sandbox/materialize/doc/user/content/ingest-data/postgres/postgres-debezium.md

     The first time it connects to a PostgreSQL server, Debezium takes a [consistent snapshot](https://debezium.io/documentation/reference/1.6/connectors/postgresql.html#postgresql-snapshots)
-    of the tables selected for replication, so you should see that the pre-existing records in the replicated table are initially pushed into your Kafka topic:
+    of the tables selected for replication, so you should see that the preexisting records in the replicated table are initially pushed into your Kafka topic:

     ```bash